John Bickerton

 Biography

-John Bickerton is a Brooklyn-based composer whose work centers on contemporary choral and instrumental music shaped by structural focus and expressive harmonic language.
-His music seeks a balance between lyrical line and architectural form, informed by long engagement with both improvisation and the American experimental tradition.
+John Bickerton is a Brooklyn-based composer whose work centers on contemporary choral and instrumental music shaped by structural clarity and a refined harmonic language.
+His music seeks a balance between lyrical expression and architectural form, informed by long engagement with both improvisation and the American experimental tradition.

-Recent projects include realizations and recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, reflecting a sustained interest in open-form practice and indeterminate structures.
-Alongside these recording initiatives, Bickerton continues to compose original works for choir and chamber ensemble.
+Recent projects include realizations and recordings of John Cage’s Atlas Eclipticalis and Earle Brown’s Four Systems, reflecting a sustained interest in open-form practice and performer-driven interpretation.
+Alongside these recording initiatives, Bickerton continues to develop original compositions for choir and chamber ensemble, with a growing focus on pacing, harmonic movement, and formal continuity.

 He studied composition at Carnegie Mellon University (BFA) with Leonardo Balada and at Boston University (MFA) with David Del Tredici, Charles Fussell, and Theodore Antoniou.

-His work draws on postwar experimental and open-form traditions shaped by composers such as Karlheinz Stockhausen, Earle Brown, Morton Feldman, and Christian Wolff, with a particular emphasis on structure, proportion, and form.
-Later influences include electronic music pioneers Éliane Radigue, Tod Dockstader, and David Lee Myers.
+His work engages postwar experimental and open-form traditions, particularly those associated with Karlheinz Stockhausen, Earle Brown, Morton Feldman, and Christian Wolff, with an emphasis on proportion, temporal design, and structural clarity.
+Later influences include electronic music pioneers such as Éliane Radigue, Tod Dockstader, and David Lee Myers.

-Improvisation has played a formative role in his musical development.
-After moving to New York City in 1985, he studied with pianist Joanne Brackeen, an experience that further shaped his sense of phrasing and structural pacing.
-Influenced by figures such as Ornette Coleman, Geri Allen, Andrew Hill, and Thelonious Monk, he approaches composition with close attention to tension and temporal flow.
+Improvisation played a formative role in his early musical development.
+After moving to New York City in 1985, he studied with pianist Joanne Brackeen, an experience that shaped his phrasing and sense of temporal flow.
+While improvisation remains an important influence, his recent work has moved toward fully composed structures with a heightened focus on clarity and control.

-Earlier in his career, Bickerton founded and directed UniqueTracks Production Music Library, licensing music internationally for two decades before returning his focus fully to composition and performance.
+Earlier in his career, Bickerton founded and directed UniqueTracks Production Music Library, licensing music internationally for two decades before returning his focus fully to composition and recording.

 He is the founder of Simple Harmonic Motion, an independent record label devoted to contemporary and experimental music, through which he has released recordings including Atlas Eclipticalis and Four Systems.